BoboDance/RL-Homework/README.md

 # RL-Homework
 ## Collection of our solutions to the RL-Challenges

+The challenges are part of the course **Reinforcement Learning: From Foundations to Deep Approaches** held by professor Jan Peters winter semester 2018/19 at the TU-Darmstadt.

 For creating a new Anaconda-Env based on YML-file use:

 ```conda env create --name NAME --file FILE```